-At some point, main streets and avenues inside Antigua center, referred to as “El Casco,” were numbered to make easier to find.
-Which is why you’ll often see signs that display the name and its commonly used numerical designation.
-No one bothers calling street by their names, as most people go with the easier-to-remember street number.
+At some point, main streets and avenues inside Antigua center, referred to as “El Casco,” were numbered to make it easier to find.
+This is why you’ll often see signs that display the name and its commonly used numerical designation.
+No one bothers calling streets by their names, as most people go with the easier-to-remember street number.

 Streets often have more than one name

 Here’s a quick hint: An Alameda is a broad two-lane road separated, or lined by trees on both sides.
 The most important ones are Alameda Santa Lucia, on the far west end of the city and where the Mercado starts, and Alameda El Calvario, to Antigua’s southeast and home of the wealthy El Calvario neighborhood (below).